Paradise-Pi/ParadisePi/docs/docs/user-guide/control/remote.md

 title: Remote Control
 ---

-The computer running Paradise creates a web server that allows you to access the control panel on any device on the same network that has an internet browser.
-The most common example of this is to use an iPad or equivalent tablet to remote control the system.
+Paradise creates a web server that allows you to access the control panel and administration menu on any device on the same network that has an internet browser.
+The most common example of this is to use an iPad to remote control the system.
 This is optional - you can also use the control panel directly from the device it is running on if you would prefer to.

 ## Accessing the Control Panel from another device